 - A publicly available IP address

 - A domain name with a valid SSL certificate, since external communication is only supported in a secure manner using HTTPS (port 443).
 This domain must be different from the Web UI domain.
 You can choose to provide a domain and a SSL certificate on your own or let Dynatrace do this for you.
 Dynatrace can generate a domain and a valid SSL certificate on your behalf.

-For high-load, production-ready installations with external hosts, applications, sessions, and synthetic monitoring, it's recommended that you set up two load-balanced Cluster ActiveGates with the same domain name and certificate.
-For smaller, low-load installations you can use only a single Cluster ActiveGate.
+For high-load, production-ready installations with external hosts, applications, sessions, and synthetic monitoring, we recommend that you set up two load-balanced Cluster ActiveGates with the same domain name and certificate.
+For smaller, low-load installations you can use a single Cluster ActiveGate.
 Also, you might consider installing a separate Environment ActiveGate for each of your environments.

 Because the Environment ActiveGate starts communication with the Cluster ActiveGate upon installation, the Cluster ActiveGate must be operational and available via the public IP address beforehand.
 As a result, if you plan to use the Environment ActiveGate, the deployment order is important:

 Set up your Cluster ActiveGate and make sure that it can connect to the Dynatrace Managed Cluster.
 Also, make sure that the Cluster ActiveGate has a public IP address and is accessible from outside your network.